puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/administer-cluster/kubeadm/configure-cgroup-driver.md

 Execute these steps on nodes one at a time to ensure workloads have sufficient time to schedule on different nodes.

-Once the process is complete ensure that all nodes and workloads are healthy.
+Once the process is complete ensure that all nodes and workloads are functioning properly.